-Information from a Washington DC and Maryland Estate Planning Lawyer
+Information from an Estate Planning Lawyer

-No matter what the size of your estate, every competent adult should have a will to ensure the court grants your final wishes regarding the distribution of your property.
+No matter what the size of your estate, every competent adult should create a will to ensure the court grants your final wishes regarding the distribution of your property.
 If you die without a will, the government has a default plan for you and your loved ones that can differ vastly from your own.

 When you die, you leave behind an estate comprised of all the property you own.
 This may include: